+UAT commenced in February.
 Within this period, there will be a mock enrolment and module selection.
 Part of this testing will seek the participation of students.
-The UAT is expected to take place somewhere between the end of September and mid-November.
-This will be confirmed closer to the time.

-At this point, all of the following areas of the system will be live.
+At this point, all of the following areas of the system are live.

-All students currently studying at Oxford Brookes will have been moved to the new system.
-All the relevant staff, such as student advisors, academics and Student Central staff will be able to access all the student information that they would typically require to support a student’s journey.
+All students currently studying at Oxford Brookes have been moved to the new system.
+All the relevant staff, such as student advisors, academics and Student Central staff are able to access all the student information that they would typically require to support a student’s journey.

 Banner’s functionality for Graduation management will be live at this point.

-Banner’s functionality for assessment, exam committees and student progression will also be live at this point.
+Banner’s functionality for assessment, exam committees and student progression.

-At this time, the expectation is that the new system will be up-and-running and working well.
-However, eCSIS will remain live for 6 months after June 2019, as a back-up in case any issues arise.
+The new system is up-and-running and being used as business as usual.
+However, eCSIS will remain live, as a back-up.
 Once the University is happy that Banner is working well, it will decide what archiving options to implement and finally a decision will be made to turn off eCSIS and dispose the hardware.